PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 #### Anti-Cheating Tips

 You’ll notice that we've hard-coded the translation and rotation speeds in the above example.
-You may want to have a variable for speed and rotation that you can change to get things just right.
+You may want to have a variable for speed and rotation that you can change them to get things just right.
 There is one disadvantage to having public variables in networked games: it allows hackers to modify those values on the client, thereby giving themselves an unfair advantage in the game.

 For speed, there is a very simple trick to avoid this kind of hacking, and that is to clamp the translation and rotation speeds to within a certain range.